-As a head coach, Biedenbach took Davidson of the Southern Conference from last place to first in just three years.
-Later, in winning a school-record 256 games – most in Big South Conference history – in 17 seasons at UNC Asheville, he led the Bulldogs to a combined nine regular season and tournament championships.
+As a head coach, Biedenbach took Davidson in the Southern Conference from last place to first in just three years.
+Later, in winning a school record 256 games – most in Big South Conference history – in 17 seasons at UNC Asheville, he led the Bulldogs to a combined nine regular season and tournament championships.
 Four times he was named Big South Coach of the Year.

 Biedenbach’s contributions to college basketball and campus life extend off the court as well.
 In 20 years as a head coach, his teams posted an impressive 95 percent graduation rate.
-His endless energy, engaging personality and his Eddie Biedenbach Celebrity Golf tournaments have led to more than $5 million being raised for student scholarships and facility upgrades.
+His endless energy, engaging personality and his Eddie Biedenbach Celebrity Golf tournaments have led to more than $5 million being raised for student scholarships, college facility upgrades and local charities.

-His years and many successes in myriad sports were recognized by his Pittsburgh roots in 1998 when he was inducted into Pennsylvania’s East Boros Sports Hall of Fame.
-He also was inducted into 4 additional sports hall of fames that included the Western North Carolina Sports Hall of Fame, the University of North Carolina Asheville Athletics Hall of Fame, the Big South Conference Hall of Fame and the North Carolina State Athletic Hall of Fame (as Assistant Coach in the team induction of the 1974 Men’s Basketball National Champions).
+His years and many successes in several sports were recognized by his Pittsburgh roots in 1998 when he was inducted into Pennsylvania’s Pittsburgh East Boros Sports Hall of Fame.
+Later through his coaching success Eddie was inducted into 4 additional sports hall of fames that included the Western North Carolina Sports Hall of Fame, the University of North Carolina Asheville Athletics Hall of Fame, the Big South Conference Hall of Fame and the North Carolina State Athletic Hall of Fame (as Assistant Coach in the team induction of the 1974 Men’s Basketball National Champions).

 Rosenbluth averaged 27.9 points and 8.6 rebounds per game during the regular season and the Helms Hall of Fame named him Collegiate Player of the Year over Chamberlain [more…]